Just For Men Hair Dye Product Lawsuit

 According to the United States Environmental Protection Agency (EPA), PPD can cause severe dermatitis of the eyes, ears, scalp, or face.
 Chemical burns on skin that came into contact with the product may also occur.

 According to the New Jersey Department of Health and Senior Services (NJ), p-Phenylenediamine can affect consumers when they breathe it in, even if the ingredient never comes into contact with their skin.
 Breathing it in can cause irritation of the throat and nose, leading to wheezing or shortness of breath.

 - Abdominal pain, nausea, and high blood pressure

 - In serious cases, high levels can cause collapse and/or death

 Those who repeatedly dye their hair using this product are increasing their risk of a negative reaction.
 According to a study by the Research Center for Hairdressers and Beauticians in Hellerup, Denmark, hair dyes that have PPD are the prime cause of the allergy to PPD.
 Individuals who work often with PPD, such as hairdressers, are more prone to developing complications over time.
 Just for Men hair products could be dangerous to your health, and you may be eligible for compensation.

 Contact Kalfus & Nachman PC for a free consultation regarding your situation.
-Our Norfolk defective product attorneys can be reached at (855) 880-8163 or through our contact page.
+Our Norfolk product defect attorneys can be reached at (855) 880-8163 or through our contact page.